 Grilled Crab Legs for The 4th Of July

 This year we are trying Grilled Crab Legs for The 4th Of July.
 Although it is a very unconventional approach, by grilling up some crab legs, they were absolutely delicious.

 Now I know you guys have probably heard of a Low Country Boil, sometimes also called Frogmore stew.
 It is quite famous in the southern coastal regions.
 It is where you boil up crab, shrimp, corn, potatoes and sausage all in one pot, then dump the contents out onto a picnic table usually covered with newspaper.
-Well this is my Grilled Crab Legs for The 4th Of July spin on that concept, except we will be smoking up the contents on The Big Green Egg just to add a little bit more flavor.
+This is my Grilled Crab Legs for The 4th Of July spin on that concept, except we will be smoking up the entire contents on The Big Green Egg just to add a little bit more flavor.
 So come on inside, and enjoy all the patriotic decor while we smoke up a Low Country fest you are going to love.
 I was so excited to finally get my Americana bunting up this year.
 I actually decided to put it up for Memorial Day, and celebrate 30 Days of Americana, which is kind of like the 30 days of Gratitude and means it could stay up until the 4th of July, right?
 Brilliant plan if you ask me, the holidays are barely a month apart so why not just keep the decor out for the entire summer?